sl1monarku/sl1monarku/README.md

 - Hi, I'm John
 - I am learning how to code and be a web developer
-- ⚡ Fun fact: I love spaghetti
+- I love spaghetti
-- Currently learning javascript...
+- Trying to finish TOP Foundations and catch up to my studies.

 <!---